There are a few technical details you need to take care of when setting up your first blog:

 Work on diversifying your income from the beginning: ads, sponsored posts, affiliate marketing, and products/services are just a few ways to make sure all your eggs aren’t in one basket.
 Always have a plan.
 Use this free blog planner to stay on track.
 Anyone who monetizes their blog should also start tracking blog income, even if it’s just a few bucks here and there at first.

 Track your stats from the beginning by setting up custom dashboards in Google Analytics.
 You need to know what is (and isn’t) performing well, so you can change things as needed.
 You’ll also need to know your blog stats to apply for paid (sponsored) posts.
 Looking to increase your page views?
-We really like Dominate, a complete guide to dominating the search engines.

 One of the best ways to improve your blog is to learn photography.
 It might sound intimidating, but it’s simple once you break it down into a few easy steps.
 Improving your photography will help you get featured on other websites (increasing your SEO from links back), and can drastically increase your traffic from social media.